MG-Cafe/agent-ops/my-awesome-agent/README.md

 The project includes a `GEMINI.md` file that provides context for AI tools like Gemini CLI when asking questions about your template.

+For comprehensive development guidance, see the [Developer Guide](docs/developer-guide.md).

 ## Deployment